robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 recommended to require values that are always needed for package deployment and set defaults if appropriate.

-To inspect the parsed hierarchy of your package when using a `config` section you must provide a configuration file with the required values:
+To inspect the parsed hierarchy of your package when using a `config` section, you must provide a configuration file with the required values:

 Example `config.yaml`: